mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 <p>parExecuteJob&nbsp;</p>
 </td>
 <td valign="top" width="250pxl">
 <p>Split large files.
-The main parser that runs other parsers and split them to run in parallel trnParsList: a translation that holds the "large" parsers names that you wish to split.&nbsp;</p>
+The main parser that runs other parsers and splits them to run in parallel.  trnParsList, a translation that holds the large parser names to be split.&nbsp;</p>
 </td>
 <td valign="top" width="200pxl">
 <p>Parser&nbsp;</p>
 </td>
 <td valign="top" width="300pxl">
-<p>Copy this parser to your LU if needed.&nbsp;</p>
+<p>Copy this parser to the LU if needed.&nbsp;</p>
 </td>
 </tr>
 </tbody>